-{\bf Theorem B:} Every randomized (or deterministic) algorithm that finds an exact correlated equilibrium in all bi-strategy games with utilities specified as $n$-bits numbers in the range $[0,1]$ requires $2^{\Omega(n)}$ expected cost in the worst case.
-Here the cost includes the number of queries made and the size of the support of the output produced\footnote{For zero-error algorithms, the lower bound applies also just to the number of queries made.}.
-Of course, these lower bounds apply also to the harder, perhaps more interesting, problem of finding a Nash equilibrium (since every Nash equilibrium is also a correlated equilibrium), but it is not difficult to see that, in contrast to the correlated case, for Nash equilibria these bounds are ``trivial'' as they apply also to the verification complexity.\footnote{Consider $n/2$ pairs of players, where each pair is playing matching pennies within itself.
-Clearly the only Nash equilibrium is where each player evenly randomizes between his two strategies.
-However verifying this equilibrium -- even allowing randomized verification -- requires looking at essentially all $2^n$ strategy profiles since if an adversary changed the utility of a player in any single profile, this would no longer be an equilibrium.
-For deterministic verification the adversary could change the utility at all non-queried profiles so that this is no longer even an approximate equilibrium.} However, if we allow both randomization and approximation then the verification complexity of Nash equilibrium becomes polynomial in $n$ and $m$ (since we can verify that each player $i$ is best-responding -- approximately -- by sampling from the distributions of the other players).
-Thus the following remains as an open problem:
+The lower bounds of Theorems A and B apply also to the harder problem of finding a Nash equilibrium (since every Nash equilibrium is also a correlated equilibrium), but it is not difficult to see that, in contrast to the correlated case, for Nash equilibria these bounds are \textquotedblleft trivial\textquotedblright\ as they apply also to the verification complexity. \footnote{ Consider $n/2$ pairs of players, where each pair of players is playing their own matching pennies game.
+Clearly the unique Nash equilibrium has every player uniformly randomizing between his two strategies.
+However, verifying this equilibrium---even allowing randomized verification---requires looking at essentially all $2^{n}$ strategy profiles since if an adversary had changed the utility of a player in any single profile, this would no longer be an equilibrium.
+For deterministic verification the adversary could change the utility at all non-queried profiles so that this would no longer be even an approximate equilibrium.} However, if we allow both randomization and approximation then the verification complexity of Nash equilibrium becomes polynomial in $n$ and $m$ (since we can verify that each player $i$ is approximately best-responding by sampling from the distributions of the other players).
+In earlier versions of the present paper we raised the following question: